 Southwestern has received numerous honors from preservation groups for its sensitive restoration of the structure.
 Blending elegant architecture with state-of-the-art educational resources, the Bullocks Wilshire Building epitomizes Southwestern's commitment to excellence.

 Please note: Because it is part of the Southwestern campus, the Bullocks Wilshire Building is not open to the public on a day-to-day basis.
-However, once a year, the building is open to the public for special "Tea and Tour" program.
+However, once a year, the building is open to the public for special Open House.
 Currently, this event is scheduled during the summer - a period when regular classes are not in session - and reservations are required to accommodate the high demand.
 Click here for Frequently Asked Questions about the building.